Cwilson756/Project4/README.md

 ![alt text](Images/camillo_golgi.jpg)
 # Machine learning models
+## Neural Network
+This is the model we decided to work with.
+It allowed us to tweak the process, manipulating layers and nodes over several versions.

 ## Logistic Regression
+This model is useful for binary classification.
+However the issue with this model was in its ability to learn from an imbalanced dataset.
+For instance, the first few runs (wherein Therapoda is overrepresented) many Thyreophora were misidentified.

 ## Decision tree
-Has potential
 The most accurate instance of this model contained both lithologic and environmental data.
 Included was longitudinal data, this furthered the models accuracy by ~ 4% t 73.44% where the previous model ignored latitude and longitude, yielding 69.02%.

-## Neural Network
+## Analysis
-The most promising technique

 ## Analysis